Turkish Airlines: 21st century

 The airline faced the entry of new competitors into the liberalizing Turkish aviation market.
 However, tourism was rising, with 20 million people expected to visit the country in 2005 versus 12 million in 2003.
 THY divested its 50% holding in Cyprus Turkish Airlines (Kıbrıs Türk Hava Yolları) in 2005.

 Although the company was publicly traded at this time, the government-owned 98% of its shares.
 The privatization program was revived in 2004 with a public offering of 20% of shares on the Istanbul Stock Exchange.
 The Turkish government-owned 75% of shares after the offering, which raised $170 million.
 Currently, the Turkey Wealth Fund owns a 49.12% interest in THY, while 50.88% of shares are publicly traded.

 On 1 April 2008, Turkish Airlines joined the Star Alliance after an 18-month integration process beginning in December 2006, becoming the seventh European airline in the 20-member alliance.

+On 29 October 2008, the Bosnian government announced that Turkish Airlines had been picked as the best bidder in an auction for B&H Airlines shares.

 In December 2011, the Turkish government unveiled plans to modernize the Aden Adde International Airport in Mogadishu, Somalia, which became one of the newest flight destinations of the carrier in 2012.
 The rehabilitation project is part of Turkey's broader engagement in the local post-conflict reconstruction process.
 Among the scheduled renovations are new airport systems and infrastructure, including a modern control tower to monitor the airspace.
 In March 2012, Turkish Airlines became the first international carrier to resume flights to Somalia since the start of that country's civil war in the early 1990s.

 By the end of 2013, Turkish Airlines had increased their number of flight points to 241 destinations worldwide (199 international and 42 domestic).
 The airline began increasing operations at Istanbul Sabiha Gökçen International Airport as it positioned it as a secondary hub.